Take a stroll through Scarecrow Village, a tiny town in the Japanese countryside where human-sized dolls have replaced a lost community

 But in the tiny village of Nogoro – nestled deep in the Iya Valley, on the luscious island of Shikoku – a local artist is tackling the issue head-on.

-She’s given her community new purpose, and created an oddball attraction that’s bringing more people to the village than ever before.
+She’s given her community new purpose, and created an oddball attraction that brings hundreds of visitors to the village every year.

 Welcome to Nagoro: Scarecrow Village.

 A short strip of road flanked by fields and abandoned workshops, Nagoro is a blink-and-you’ll-miss-it hamlet most tourists breeze through on their way to the ancient Oku-Iya Kazurabashi rope bridges.

 But while other towns on Shikoku’s Route 439 feel dead and deserted, Nagoro bustles with energy.

 Friendly faces peer from every doorway, workers diligently go about their business, and every bus stop has a line of commuters steeling themselves for the day ahead.

 But all these residents are human-sized dolls, earning Nagoro its sinister nickname.

 The dolls were created by a local artist, Ayano Tsukimi, who lived in the region as a child.